 Introduction

-The global neutrino physics community is coming together to develop a leading-edge, dual-site experiment for neutrino science and proton decay studies–—the Deep Underground Neutrino Experiment (DUNE), hosted at Fermilab in Batavia, IL.
+The global neutrino physics community is coming together to develop a leading-edge, dual-site experiment for neutrino science and proton decay studiesthe Deep Underground Neutrino Experiment (DUNE), hosted at Fermilab in Batavia, IL.
 The facility required for this experiment, the Long-Baseline Neutrino Facility (LBNF), will be an internationally designed, coordinated and funded program, comprising the world's highest-intensity neutrino beam at Fermilab and the infrastructure necessary to support DUNE's massive, cryogenic far detectors installed deep underground at the Sanford Underground Research Facility (SURF), 800 miles (1,300 km) downstream, in Lead, SD.
 LBNF will also provide the facilities to house the experiment's near detectors on the Fermilab site.
 LBNF and DUNE will be tightly coordinated as DUNE collaborators design the detectors that will carry out its experimental program.

 The LBNF scope includes the following items: